-The negative impact of too much screen time for kids may include, but is not limited to, reduced physical fitness and decreased brain development.
-Child experts agree that children are healthier when they spend less time sitting in front of a screen, i.e. computer screen, cell phone screen or television screen.
+The negative impact of too much screen time for kids may include but is not limited to, reduced physical fitness and decreased brain development.
+Child experts agree that children are healthier when they spend less time sitting in front of a screen, i.e. computer screen, cell phone screen, or television screen.
 More screen time usually means less time being physically active, resulting in children who spend their time being sedentary.
 Children already spend 6+ hours per day sitting during school hours.
-After adding to that more hours for screen time, children spend more time than ever before being sedentary.
-A sedentary lifestyle increases risk for obesity in childhood and adolescence.
+After adding to that more hours of screen time, children spend more time than ever before being sedentary.
+A sedentary lifestyle increases the risk of obesity in childhood and adolescence.
 Studies show that obese children are more likely to become obese adults with health complications.
-Also, when children use screen time as a replacement for recreational time to get away from the daily drudgery of dreaded homework, they miss out on key opportunities for physical movement that builds brain connections.
+Also, when children use screen time as a replacement for recreational time to get away from the daily drudgery of dreaded homework, they miss out on key opportunities for physical movement that build brain connections.
 It is noteworthy to mention that when children engage in physical activities, it floods the brain with important nutrients and neurotrophins.
 Physical movement helps the brain form those neural pathways, a process called neurogenesis.
-Basically, limiting your child’s physical activity may limit brain development.
+Limiting your child’s physical activity may limit brain development.
 A sedentary lifestyle changes your child’s brain structure literally.
 However, there is hope for children when parents introduce healthy habits and a more active lifestyle.

 Remember, you are the parent.
 It is up to you to set limits for your child.

 Book your child's free trial classes with us today!